 In Beirut, he served the church in good and bad times.
 He remained in his archdiocese despite the severe conditions and insecurity due to the war in Lebanon.

 He authored 16 books in Syriac and Arabic; he wrote many poems and songs that are widely spread in the Syriac world.
+The poems and songs appeal to a wide audience, he wrote for an adult audience as well as created videos/songs for kids.
+Throughout his 50 years of service, he has shown his love, dedication, and appreciation to all for his success.

 His Eminence also participated in numerous conferences and assemblies.
 He is one of the founders of the Middle East Council of Churches (MECC) where he represented the Syriac Orthodox Church for more than 25 years.